pyodide/pyodide/docs/usage/webworker.md

 (using_from_webworker)=
 # Using Pyodide from a web worker

-This document describes how to use pyodide to execute python scripts asynchronously in a web worker.
+This document describes how to use Pyodide to execute python scripts asynchronously in a web worker.

 ## Startup